Many people take a diatomaceous earth supplement to cleanse and detox their bodies with an organic plant insecticide.

 Doctors used to think that Silicon simply washed away in the urine (refer back to those studies from the 1930s from a few paragraphs ago and you’ll see evidence of this).
 Starting in the 1970s, however, research showed that silicon deficiencies resulted in health issues, mainly in the areas of connective tissue.
 Since then, much research has been conducted, the results of which suggest that silicon is important in the diet, specifically for bone health.

+Blood Cholesterol.
 The positive effect of diatomaceous earth on the the blood cholesterol of humans has been known for almost twenty years now.4

 Dating back to the late 1990s, a study was performed on 19 people who were given diatomaceous earth for 8 weeks.
 Each of these people had a history of high cholesterol, by the way.
 After taking 250 mg of DE three times a day, their serum cholesterol was reduced by a significant amount.
 Even four weeks after they stopped taking the DE, their cholesterol levels remained lower.